A Note from Erin,

-She is passionate about schools being student focused, equitable, and a place where all students feel that they are welcomed and have an adult they can believe in and who believes in them.
-In 2019, she ran as candidate for Bluffdale City Council and is the proud mother to 5 children and wife to a supportive husband.
+She is passionate about schools being student-focused, equitable, and a place where all students feel that they are welcomed and have an adult they can believe in and who believes in them.
+In 2019, she ran as a candidate for Bluffdale City Council and is the proud mother to 5 children and wife to a supportive husband.

 Michelle joined Women Who Succeed because she had been a part of Success in Education’s “Road to Success” program as a principal.
 She saw the extrinsic motivation that SIE provided and was intrigued.
 She believes women mentoring other women is so important and needed.
 Michelle believes we need to encourage one another and uplift each other often.